Anger Management Live with @ProjectProactive

 2. Help children release anger feelings through validation and emotion coaching (show understanding, label emotions) - think of this as parent-delivered mindfulness. remember, nothing wrong with feeling angry!

-3. Help children learn appropriate alternative behaviour to use when angry and reinforce this (see Raise Your Kids without Raising Your Voice the upcoming book Better Behaviour Now! by Sarah Chana Radcliffe )
+3. Help children learn appropriate alternative behaviour to use when angry and reinforce this (see for example Raise Your Kids without Raising Your Voice and the book Better Behaviour Now! by Sarah Chana Radcliffe )

 Anger Management or Anger Relief?